magiruuvelvet/argparse-d/README.md

    with their description and nothing else.
 Additional output when printing help is up to the developer.
 The indentation and spacing can be customized.

+ - `void ArgumentParser::setTerminator(string)`:\
+   Sets the parsing terminator at were to stop parsing arguments.
+By default no termination is performed.
+Calling this function without arguments makes `--` the terminator.
+   Passing an empty string disables the terminator again.

  - `Result ArgumentParser::parse()`:\
    Does the parsing, once arguments were registered.
 The status is returned as enum.
    This function does nothing when there are no registered arguments or when `parse()`